dylanesque/Cheatsheets/typescript.md

 - If you need nominal typing in TS, consider 'branding' (like cattle branding) values to distinguish them.

 - Sometimes, there's no getting around unsafe type assertions.
 You can minimize the damage these could potentially cause by hiding them in a function with a correct signature.

+- When installing TS or @types, make sure they're saved as `devDependencies`

+- Avoid using enums, parameter properties, triple-slash imports, and decorators to delineate the difference between JS and TS in your codebase as much as you can.

+- Be deliberate about iterating over objects in TS, use `Object.entries` or `let k: keyof T` & a `for-in` loop for this.

+- Be aware of the type hierarchy that goes with the DOM when working with browsers and TS; At the least, understand the differences between Node, Element, HTMLElement, and EventTarget, as well as the difference between Event and MouseEvent.

 # Individual Types